leeseomin/fictions/2023/Julien’s Diary.md

 flowed the resurgence of optimism.
 One hears a garment merchant to his
 customer: "They say that even the dying breaths of his plants carry a vitality bereft in this world."
-Tales like this embroidered the commonplace, giving rise to a communal tapestry of longing for the salvation embodied by the fruits of Julien's silent guardianship. --- Here, ensconced in the forsaken respite of a library now inhabited only by the ghosts of literary past and the occasional reader, I descend into
+Tales like this embroidered the commonplace, giving rise to a communal entanglement of longing for the salvation embodied by the fruits of Julien's silent guardianship. --- Here, ensconced in the forsaken respite of a library now inhabited only by the ghosts of literary past and the occasional reader, I descend into